Professional Development Program

 The program is based at the University of Wyoming with coordination from throughout the western region.
 Members of the PDP team are Coordinator Jim Freeburn and Associate Coordinator Al Kurki, Accounting Associate Joleen Pantier and Office Associate Kelly Greenwald.

 Freeburn and Greenwald are headquartered at the Sustainable Agriculture Research and Extension Center (SAREC) in southeast Wyoming near Lingle.
 Kurki is in Helena, Montana, and Joleen Pantier is on the campus of the University of Wyoming in Laramie.
-In addition, the PDP staff works with 17 State PDP Coordinators in the region's 13 states and four Pacific island protectorates.
+In addition, the PDP staff works with 17 State Coordinators in the region's 13 states and four Pacific island protectorates.

 The Western SARE Professional Development Program is committed to serving the educational needs of sustainable agriculture in the Western region.
 If you have questions, observations or concerns, we want to hear them.
 Please contact us.